biologist79/ESPuino/README.md

 * current track in loop-mode (is "stronger" than playlist-loop but doesn't overwrite it!)
 * playlist in loop-mode
 * track und playlist loop-mode can both be activated at the same time, but unless track-loop isn't deactivated, playlist-loop won't be effective
-* Toggle WiFi (enable/disable) => disabling WiFi while webstream is active will stop the webstream instantly!
+* Toggle WiFi (enable/disable) => disabling WiFi while webstream is active will stop a running webstream instantly!
 * Toggle Bluetooth (enable/disable) => restarts ESPuino immediately

 ### Neopixel-ring (optional)